Childhood cancer detectives embrace open-source AI solution

 A global solution for children with cancer

-Hudson Institute cancer specialists, leaders of the Victorian Paediatric Cancer Consortium (VPCC) Precision Medicine Program, realised that the more this problem is shared, the greater the chances of success.
+Hudson Institute cancer specialists, co leaders in the establishment of the Victorian Paediatric Cancer Consortium (VPCC) Precision Medicine Program, realised that the more this problem is shared, the greater the chances of success.

 Faced with such a monumental challenge, Hudson Institute’s Centre for Cancer Research, headed by Professor Ron Firestein, decided to share the burden, bringing highly competitive institutions together in pursuit of a common goal: to accelerate the search for new treatments and cures.